Frequently Asked Parakeet Questions

 Please note that I am not always able to respond to e-mail due to the large volume received, but I am happy to collect questions & suggestions to add to the FAQ page.
 Please check the FAQ first to see if your question has already been addressed before emailing.
 Thank you so much for stopping by!

-I am not a vet; my only source of knowledge
+not a vet; my only source of knowledge is my own

 For definitive advice, please consult with a veterinarian that specializes in birds.